 Grades 9 to 12: These students will operate on a "quad-mester" schedule on Model A or B under the adaptive delivery scenarios.
 Each quad-mester will allow for students to complete two credits within a 9-week period.
-At the end of each 2-credit delivery (1st "quad-mester", 9 weeks total), there will be two designated days for exams and culminating tasks and two designated days for Assessment, Evaluation and Reporting.
-Marks and comments are to be entered at the end of each quadmester and formal report cards provided.
+At the end of each 2-credit delivery (1st "quad-mester", 9 weeks total), a one-week period will allow for culminating activities and/or exams.